Eltony10/Final-year-project-Report/README.md

-# Final-year-project-Report
+# Final-Year-Project-Report

-A systematic approach to financial modelling using machine learning
+A sstematic approach to financial modelling for stock price predcition using machine learning algorithms.

+The development of a software using 4 different machine learning to predict stock prices such as Linear Regression, Polynomial Regression, Random Forest and LSTM Neural Networks are implemented using the JupyterNotebook environment.